Donaim/proviral-pres1/slides.md

 <!--

-- Unlike low coverage X's, primers are something that is present in the actual physical, input sequence.
+- Unlike the low coverage X's, primers are something that is present in the actual physical, input sequence.

 - These are short strings of nucleotides that are synthetically added to the both ends of the amplified sequences.